2025 FIFA U-17 World Cup: Draw

 The draw took place on 25 May 2025 in Doha, Qatar.
 The draw began with teams from pot one being drawn first and placed in the first position of their groups (hosts Qatar automatically assigned to A1).
 The draw then proceeded with teams from pot 2, followed by pot 3 and pot 4, with each team drawn into one of the positions within their group.
 No group could contain more than one team from the same confederation.

 Match officials

 On 21 August 2025, FIFA confirmed that 81 match officials from 35 member associations would be selected for the tournament.
 This included 27 referees and 54 assistant referees.
-Football video support is in use for the competition.
+Football video support was in use for the competition.